andrewscwei/aristotl/resources/incomplete.md

 Abuse of Etymology
 Accident
-Affirmation of the Consequent
-Affirmative Conclusion from a Negative Premiss Affirming the Consequent
+Affirmative Conclusion from a Negative Premiss Ambiguous Middle
-Ambiguous Middle
-Amphiboly
-Amphibology
 Anecdotal Fallacy
 Argument by Consensus
 Appeal to / Argument from Authority